thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 ## Linking to other components

-In order to have a very easy way to navigate from one component to another, the `ngNewRouter` module comes with a `routerLink` directive that we can use to tell our application, where to navigate.
+In order to have a very easy way to navigate from one component to another, the `ngComponentRouter` module comes with a `routerLink` directive that we can use to tell our application, where to navigate.
 Let's say we have another component `user`, we'd extend our application with a new configuration for that component.

 {% highlight javascript %}
 app.controller('AppController', function ($router) {